GSuryaP/GSuryaP/README.md

-# Hi 👋🏻, I'm G S S Surya Prakash
+# Hi 👋🏻, I'm Gonella S S Surya Prakash

 - A passionate learner with a strong drive to explore coding and technology.
 - I continuously explore algorithms, system design, and full-stack development.